hari1119/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

       - Salesperson: The employee of the real estate agency overseeing the sale of the property.

    #.
 Modify the form view of properties to include a notebook component.
 The property description
-      should be in the first tab, and the two new fields should be in the second tab.
+      should be in the first page, and the two new fields should be in the second page.

    .. tip::
       You don't need to define any new UI component to browse the seller you assigned to your